lHan87/MWE4MT/README.md

 This project includes many components, such as:
 1. the way to extract English-Chinese MWEs (based on MWEtools, MWEtoolkit, MP-aligner); extracted bilingual en-zh MWEs uploaded in this repository.
 1.1 Files wmt18zhen_extractMWE.en and wmt18zhen_extractMWE.zh uploaded here are extracted bilingual English-Chinese MWEs without filtering.
-The filtered MWEs can be found with the following folder link [https://drive.google.com/drive/folders/19ZY0qkEgvE5p_fgi89UTR7PzBcDCpQdx?usp=sharing] free for research purpose (request needed to lifeng.han@adaptcentre.ie)
+The filtered MWEs can be found with the following folder link [ https://drive.google.com/drive/folders/19ZY0qkEgvE5p_fgi89UTR7PzBcDCpQdx?usp=sharing ] free for research purpose (request might needed)
+Alternative download link:

 2. integrating MWEs into NMT in various languages.
 3. the integration of Chinese radical into NMT
 4. the German-English MWEs corpus and impacts for MT.
 4.1 the extracted De-En bilingual MWEs (File "new5m.train.MPOutput_filtered085to100" contain the 3,159,226 parallel MWEs with original PoS information.
 File "./Copy_of_new5m.train.MPOutput_filtered085to100.en" and "Copy_of_new5m.train.MPOutput_filtered085to100.de" contain the extracted clean en and de MWEs respectively which are line be line aligned with each other.
 Folder: the same above link)

+**Contact**: Firstname.Lastname@adaptcentre.ie (former institute) Firstname.Lastname@manchester.ac.uk (current institute) Replacing Firstname: Lifeng, Lastname: Han

 ...(more coming)
 ===